gregorbj/Archive-VisionEval/api/model_system_design.md

 - **Bzones**
-Bzones are subdivisions of Azones that are similar in size to Census Tracts and Census Block Groups.
+Bzones are subdivisions of Azones that are similar in size to Census Block Groups.
 The districts used in RSPM models are examples of Bzones.
 Bzones are used to represent neighborhood characteristics and policies that may be applied differently by neighborhood, for example in the RSPM:
   - District population density is a variable used in several submodels;
   - An inventory of housing units by type by district is a land use input; and,
   - Carsharing inputs are specified by district.